Anomaly Resilient Temporal QoS Prediction using Hypergraph Convoluted Transformer Network: Comparison Methods

-\item TPMCF \cite{tpmcf} employs multi-source collaborative features, leveraging domain knowledge and higher-order hidden patterns using a combination of GCN and transformer encoder architectures.
-The GCN framework captures spatial features, while a separate transformer network models the temporal correlations among those spatial features.
-However, training these two distinct architectures separately increases the number of learnable parameters and prolongs the learning time.
-Although TPMCF addresses data credibility issues to some extent through a robust loss function that mitigates outliers, it fails to handle the greysheep challenge.
-In contrast, HCTN utilizes an end-to-end deep architecture, eliminating the need to train separate components and providing a sparsity-resilient solution for managing greysheep.
+\item TPMCF \cite{tpmcf} combines a GCN-based framework and transformer encoder architectures to capture spatial and temporal patterns.
+However, separate training of these two distinct architectures increases the number of parameters and prolongs training time.
+Although it uses a robust loss function to handle outliers, it fails to address the greysheep issue.
+In contrast, HCTN enjoys an end-to-end deep framework that incorporates a hypergraph collaborative filtering, eliminating the need for separately trained components and providing a sparsity-resilient solution to handle anomalous instances effectively. \end{itemize}